 The Importance of Developing Inclusive Criteria

-Criteria must be job-related.
+Criteria used in evaluating applicants must be job-related.
 The race or gender of candidates may not be factors considered in employment decisions (see Legal and Policy Context).
 However, it is important to consider in advance how the criteria developed for use in the selection process can have significant impacts on the diversity and range of skills represented by the short-listed candidates and finalists.
 Think carefully about what inclusive excellence means for your department and how certain criteria may include or exclude applicants from further consideration.

 Questions when reviewing possible criteria: